 The book has been split into three pdf files for easy downloading and viewing.
 Part 1 goes to page 60, part 2 from page 61-116 and part 3 from page.
 117-181.

-A set of photo plates was produced for this volume.
-A second set of plates was also produced for a proposed book on the Sideface issues, which never eventuated.
-Both sets of plates are included in the links below.
+A set of photo plates was produced for this volume I. A further two sets of photo plates was also produced for a proposed volume II, which never eventuated on the Sideface issues, in two parts; the 'original' set (volume II) and an additional set (volume IIa).
+All three sets of photo plates are included in the links below.

 © copyright 1997 on